co3carbonate/live-counting-extension/README.md

  - Display Mode: Changes the display interface of the page to your preference

 - Advanced
- - Disable Username Links: Disables the redirection to a user\'s profile upon clicking on his/her username
+ - Disable Username Links: Disables the redirection to a user's profile upon clicking on his/her username
  - Make All Links Open In A New Tab: Makes all links on the page open in a new tab
  - Content Position: Adjusts the position of the main content section
  - Standardize Number Format: Standardizes the number count in each message to a format of your choice